-You learn a lot about the benefits and hurdles of marijuana legislation when you’re responsible for creating and implementing some of the nation’s first recreational cannabis laws.
+You learn a lot of marijuana legalization lessons when you’re responsible for creating and implementing some of the nation’s first recreational cannabis laws.
 And for governors in states considering legalization, there are few – if any – more experienced individuals than Hickenlooper when it comes to creating and implementing state-level marijuana policy.

-Even though the Colorado governor had opposed marijuana legalization in Colorado, he has done an admirable job implementing the new laws, leading Colorado to a budget surplus of __ and lower teen drug use.
+Even though the Colorado governor had opposed marijuana legalization in Colorado, he has done an admirable job implementing the new laws, leading Colorado to a budget surplus and lower teen drug use.

 Marijuana advocates are quick to point to the many successes Colorado has had in legalizing recreational weed.
-But, marijuana legalization hasn’t been all smooth sailing.
+But marijuana legalization hasn’t been all smooth sailing.
 Certain regulations the state had seemed arbitrary – like the lower limit for marijuana tourists.
 At the same time, there were a number of regulations that were not in place when pot was first legalized that could have made for a safer transition.

 Governor Hickenlooper advises other states to regulate edibles more carefully from the start.
 While Colorado has worked hard to revise and improve legislation in recent years – from lowering edible purchase limits to requiring more resealable, childproof packaging – edibles have presented a unique safety challenge.

-Taxes & Banking
+Taxes & Banking Restrictions

 Marijuana is illegal at the federal level, meaning that banks and credit card companies could feasibly be charged with money laundering if they were to do business with marijuana growers or dispensaries.
 This means recreational dispensaries have to operate as largely cash-only businesses (ironically increasing the chances for money laundering).

 This tax brought more than $135 million to the state in 2016.
 Sin taxes aren’t uncommon for products like marijuana – alcohol and cigarettes are actually taxed at a higher rate.
-But, Gov. Hickenlooper isn’t sure we have the numbers quite right, wanting to maximize state funds while keeping the sin tax from climbing too high (where it might encourage black market sales).
+But Gov. Hickenlooper isn’t sure we have the numbers quite right, wanting to maximize state funds while keeping the sin tax from climbing too high (where it might encourage black market sales).

 Boulder’s First Recreational Marijuana Dispensary

-Karing Kind is located just off of US-36, one mile north of Broadway, open daily from 10am to 10pm.
+Karing Kind is located just off of US-36, one mile north of Broadway, open daily from 9am to 10pm.

 While we carry a variety of strains, concentrates, edibles, salves and tinctures, inventory and stock levels fluctuate from week to week and month to month.
-Check our menu and follow us on Facebook and Twitter for an up-to-date list of edibles, concentrates and buds available now.
+Check our menu and follow us on Instagram for an up-to-date list of edibles, concentrates and buds available now.